Welcome to Year 1 Mrs Parks' Class Page.

 Reading at Home

-Please let us know if you have any questions or would like to know ways to engage your child with reading at home or further develop their comprehensions skills through questioning.
-Follow the link to our Phonics page for more information about the teaching of phonics at Aldwyn.
-You can find resources to support your child's phonics and reading at home. https://www.aldwyn.tameside.sch.uk/phonics/
+Please let us know if you have any questions or would like to know ways to engage your child with reading at home or further develop their phonic or comprehensions skills.
+Follow the link to our Phonics and Supporting Your Child with Reading at Home page for more information about the teaching of phonics at Aldwyn.
+You can find resources to support your child's phonics and reading at home. https://www.aldwyn.tameside.sch.uk/phonics-and-supporting-your-child-with-reading-at-/

 Online games to support learning!